nqabasikeyi/ACA/README.md

 - **Home Page**: Features an introduction to the school with a modern layout.
 - **About Us**: Provides information about the school's mission, vision, and values.
-- **History**: Highlights the school's history with a beautiful timeline.
+- **Glimpse**: Highlights the school's history with a beautiful timeline.
 - **Contact Us**: Includes a contact form, office hours, location map, and admission details.

 ### Contact Form